Does Writing with Language Models Reduce Content Diversity?: Why does writing with reduce diversity?

-\paragraph{\rlhfacc increases repetition of higher-order \ngrams while user-written text is unaffected.} The co-written essays consist of both model-written and user-written text.
+\paragraph{\rlhfacc increases repetition of higher-order \ngrams while user-written text is unaffected.} The essays consist of both model-written and user-written text.
 Which contributes more to the decrease in diversity?
-To separate these effects, we attribute each token in the essay to either the user or the model.\footnote{We use the recorded character-level keystroke information (\Cref{sec:task}) from the interface to decide if a token was written by the user or the model.
-Typically all characters in a token are written by either the user or the model.
-In the rare case where there is a mixed contribution, we assign authorship based on the majority of characters.} We then examine the distribution of $5$-grams from user-written and model-written text.\footnote{We ensure that each entire \ngram here was written by the user or model in a single continuous span of text to ensure we do not count incoherent \ngrams.} From \Cref{fig:h_vs_hplus_5-gram-distribution}, we see that the $5$-gram distributions of user-written text remain the same regardless of whether the user writes with a model (\hacc vs.\ \llmacc/\rlhfacc) and which model they write with (\llmacc vs.\ \rlhfacc).
-This suggests that the phrase-usage pattern of users is not affected by the presence of model assistance.
-Instead, we observe that the increased repetition of $5$-grams observed in \Cref{sec:diversity_results} is more model related as evidenced by the high probability mass on common 5-grams for text introduced by \rlhfacc.\footnote{Each line in Figure 4 corresponds to the 50 most frequently repeated \ngrams in that setup, which vary across the setups. \Cref{fig:ngrams_h_vs_h+_app} in \Cref{sec:additional_figs} shows similar distributions varying $n$ from $1$ to $5$.
+To study this, we attribute each token in the essay to either the user or the model.\footnote{We use the recorded character-level keystroke information (\Cref{sec:task}) to determine the authorship of each token.
+Most tokens are attributed entirely to either the user or the model.
+In cases of mixed contribution, authorship is assigned based on the majority of characters.} We then examine the distribution of $5$-grams from user-written and model-written text \Cref{fig:h_vs_hplus_5-gram-distribution}.\footnote{We ensure that each entire \ngram here was written by the user or model in a single continuous span of text to ensure we do not count incoherent \ngrams.} We see that the $5$-gram distributions of user-written text remain the same regardless of whether the user writes with a model (\hacc vs.\ \llmacc/\rlhfacc) and which model they write with (\llmacc vs.\ \rlhfacc).
+Hence the phrase-usage pattern of users is not affected by the presence of model assistance.
+Instead, the increased repetition of $5$-grams observed in \Cref{sec:diversity_results} is more model-related as evidenced by the high probability mass on common 5-grams introduced by \rlhfacc.\footnote{ \Cref{fig:ngrams_h_vs_h+_app} in \Cref{sec:additional_figs} shows similar distributions varying $n$ from $1$ to $5$.
 We see the increased repetition of \ngrams introduced by \rlhfacc in $3$ and $4$-grams as well.}